Hello professor Tisi, nice to meet you! Can you please introduce yourself and tell us more about the start of your Jiu Jitsu journey?

 H3: Travelling and globetrotting are trending in Jiu Jitsu.
 What is your opinion about this?

 I think that compared to the time when I started when all academies were open yet, it was good to have an opportunity to share and confront yourself with other teachers and other academies.
 But, in my opinion, you need to have one teacher whom you trust very much and who will give you your main structure.
-Then, you can go and visit your friend in another academy or do a camp, like BJJ Summer Week from time to time.
+Then, you can go and visit your friend in another academy or do a camp from time to time.
 In that way, you will have fun training with different people and listening to different teachers.
 But I don’t think that having a hundred different teachers is good for the person.
 I think it’s good to have one main teacher and from time to time travel to different places.
 For example, when you study at school it’s good to do a traveling program in the summer.
 But if you just travel, you won’t have your own identity.
 You need to develop a strong identity and keep your eyes and mind open to different things.

 Which is your most memorable moment in Jiu Jitsu history?